 Vicarage Field Redevelopment

-The transformation of Vicarage Field will create a new retail, restaurant and leisure destination for East London.
+The transformation of Vicarage Field will create a new residential and commercial destination for east London.

-In spring 2017, outline planning permission was granted for us to redevelop the five-acre Vicarage Field shopping centre site, which sits between Barking Station and Barking Central.
+In 2017, outline planning permission was granted for the redevelopment of the Vicarage Field site, which sits between Barking Station and Barking Central.

-The scheme was developed following an extensive design and pre-submission consultation, which saw over 1,000 local residents attending events including an exhibition and six-week programme of activities run by Barking-based organisation Studio 3.
+The proposals were developed following an extensive design period and consultation, which saw the team speak to over 1,000 local residents at a series of events, including an exhibition and six-week programme of activities.

 New London Architecture – London Towns